dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/display-map-item.jpg
     :width: 400

-Again, you return to the other topic maps via the :ref:`Topic Map Selector<user-topic-map-selector>`.
+Again, you return to the other topic maps via the :ref:`Topic Map Selector<user-the-topic-map-selector>`.

+.. _user-moving-things-around:

 Moving things around
 ====================

-.. _user-moving-the-map-and-the-items-label:

 Note that you can drag the whole topic map into any direction.
 Just hold the right mouse button pressed somewhere on the topic map and drag.